cantaloupe-project/cantaloupe/README.md

     HttpResolver.url_prefix = http://example.org/images/
     HttpResolver.url_suffix =

-An identifier of `image.jpg` in the IIIF URL will resolve to `http://example.org/images/image.jpg`.
+An identifier of `image.jpg` in the URL will resolve to `http://example.org/images/image.jpg`.

 #### Path Separator

 The IIIF Image API 2.0 specification mandates that identifiers in URLs be percent-encoded, which changes slashes to `%2F`.
-Some reverse-proxy servers automatically decode `%2F` into `/` before passing on the request.
+Some proxy servers automatically decode `%2F` into `/` before passing on the request.
 This will cause HTTP 404 errors in Cantaloupe.

-If you are unable to configure your reverse proxy to stop decoding slashes, the `HttpResolver.path_separator` configuration option will enable you to use an alternate string as a path separator in an identifier.
+If you are unable to configure your proxy to stop decoding slashes, the `HttpResolver.path_separator` configuration option will enable you to use an alternate string as a path separator in an identifier.
 (Be sure to supply the non-percent-encoded string, and then percent-encode it in URLs if it contains any URL-unsafe characters.)

 ## Processors